sensu/sensu-docs/content/sensu-go/5.20/reference/webconfig.md

 **COMMERCIAL FEATURE**: Access web UI configuration in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][1].

-NEED TO DEVELOP INTRO CONTENT
+Web UI configuration allows you to define certain display options for the Sensu [web UI][3], such as which web UI theme to use, the number of items to list on each page, and which URLs and linked images to expand.
+You can define a single custom web UI configuration to federate to all, some, or only one of your clusters.

 {{% notice note %}}
-**NOTE**: The web UI configuration feature is an exception to the rule in that there should only ever be a single web configuration present.
+**NOTE**: The web UI configuration feature is an exception to the rule in that there should only be a single web configuration present.
 {{% /notice %}}

 ## Web UI configuration specification